 Well, from past experience I knew it wouldn’t be ok and it wasn’t ok and I realized that before I went into the water.
 I said do what you can today, today is not about the podium, it’s not about first place, and it’s not about beating other racers, it’s about having the best race you can today.
 Most of you at one time or another have heard me say, “I’m going to take what the day gives me and do the best I can on that day and be happy with the outcome.”
 That day at the Ironman Muncie 70.3 I lived up to my creed and I’m a better person, triathlete, coach for it.
 I raced to experience the thrill of racing and took what the day gave me.

-Jim Riga is a USA Certified Triathlon Coach with Experience Triathlon.
+Jim Riga is the Director of ET West based in Phoenix, AZ.
+He is a Certified USA Triathlon Coach and RRCA Certified Run Coach.
 As leaders in the endurance services industry, Coach Jim and the Experience Triathlon team help athletes of all ages and abilities achieve success in training, racing and life.
 Learn more about Coach Jim and Experience Triathlon at www.expriencetriathlon.com